ahawkins/hawkins.io/wip/2013-08-18-supercharged-serialization.md

 * Clients can uses the `?id=[]` query parameter to query a subset if needed.
 These can be fast by the same logic.

-The data in your JSON unfortunately usually mirrors some sort of DB stucture.
+JSON usually mirrors some sort of DB stucture.
 You provide the "raw" data, essentially ID's and column values.
 There is absoutely no point to load anything more.
 Unfortunately, AMS does not seem to care about this as much as I'd like.
-It is somewhat noob.
 It will simply do a `map(&:id)` over collections.
-This is a naive approach.
-You can implement methods on the serializer if you have a fast way to provide ids.
 This this is not the right way to do things.
 Instead ask the collection to give you its ids.
-The collection object itself always knows the fastest way to retrevie the ID's of its members.
-It's incorrect to assume it should be map operation.
+The collection knows the fastest way to retrevie the ID's of its members.
 I suggest you patch AMS to call `#ids` when serializing `has_many` associations.
 You can easily patch AR's queries to have an `ids` method by using `pluck`.
-This will speed up your serialization process dramatically.
+This speeds the serialization process dramatically.
 Otherwise it will fully load all the objects to simply get the ID.
 I combined this with custom lazy loading of all internal associations.
-This made a huge difference but it did not solve the problem completely.
-We still we were going too many queries.
+This made a huge difference but it did not completely solve the problem.
+We we were still doing too many queries.
 Say each object needs 5 association ids.
 Now you have 100 objects.
 That's 500 queries.
 Network access isn't free and each query costs something.

 It was time for a radical solution: SQL views + Postgres 9.2's new JSON features.
-Its possible to create a view that contains all the data needed to serialize one objects graph.
-So in order to serialize one record, it's a simple "primary key" lookup.
+It is possible to create a view that contains all the JSON for one object graph.
+This is an excellent solution because you do not need to concern yourself with caching.
+The database will update the view anytime the associated data changes.
+This is a godsend when you have complex associations.
+This changes serialization from a series of queries to a single primary key lookup in the view table.
 The SQL can get pretty hairy, but it has worked like a charm.
 An objects associations are captured as a JSON array of ids.
-Objects embedded are also stored in JSON columns.
+Embedded objects are also stored in JSON columns.

+NOTE: The backend uses a repository and the Sequel gem to talk to PostgreSQL.

 Here's a real life example.